tibor-mirnic/angular-css-grid/README.md

 ## ResizeHandlerService

-Provide this service in app module
+Provide this service at application level, if using Angular CLI import it in `app.module`.

 ## Styles